DeltaStrium/Delta-NP-UndergroundBiomes-Texture-Pack-/README.md

 # Delta-NP UndergroundBiomes
 www.deltastrium.com
 =================
-This pack was created by Nuttyprot sadly he has now retired from texture pack development.
+This pack was created in nuttyprots name, to honor his legacy.

-We at DeltaStrium will be continuing to update this pack for the foreseeable future.

 Credits:
 ================